November 29, 2021

 Read & download this zine to learn about discrimination & racism in healthcare– and how the Black Panther Party and other activists fought for public health initiatives in the 1960’s and 1970’s.
 It provides a historical roadmap of healthcare injustices towards communities of color and specifically Black people in the U.S.– and also an inspiring glimpse into grassroots healthcare projects from the Young Lords, the Black Panthers, and other activist organizations.

-Enter fullscreen mode for an immersive experience, and be sure to follow the links throughout to learn more.
+Enter fullscreen mode for an immersive experience, or download the Zine so you can follow the links throughout to learn more.

 About the Author